Slashgear/personal-blog/src/pages/how-not-to-throw-away-your-web-application-after-two-years/index.md

 A project is not set in stone.
 These rules evolve with time.
 It is therefore preferable to add rules that have a script that will _autofix_ the whole codebase intelligently.
-Many Eslint rules offer this, and it is a very important selection criterion when choosing new conventions.
+Many Eslint rules offer this, and it is a very important selection criteria when choosing new conventions.

 ```shell
 eslint --fix